 Since the PC is 80% smaller than conventional desktops, there are fewer raw materials involved in the design.
 Sure it’s not quite as upgradable, but then you can buy a model with up to 4GB of RAM and a 320GB hard drive.
 So you won’t want to upgrade for a while anyway.
-It also comes with gigabit ethernet, WiFi using 802.11n, a Blu-ray disc reader in addition to a Dual Layer DVD+/-RW Drive.
-You also get a built-in 7-in-1 Media Reader, with a slot for the new high capacity and Hi Speed Secure Digital (SD) cards.
+It also comes with gigabit Ethernet, WiFi using 802.11n, a Blu-ray disc reader in addition to a Dual Layer DVD+/-RW Drive.
+You also get a built-in 7-in-1 Media Reader, with a slot for the new high capacity and Hi-Speed Secure Digital (SD) cards.

-The Dell Hybrid PC also sports a lower power requirement, using 70% less energy compared to other desktop computers, although Dell don’t publish their actual power ratings.
+The Dell Hybrid PC also sports a lower power requirement, using 70% less energy compared to other desktop computers, although Dell doesn’t publish their actual power ratings.
 The power supply is an impressive 87% efficient meeting Energy Star 4.0 standards.
 I get the impression that the small size also allows the unit to cool down more efficiently compared to its bigger brothers, and therefore reducing wasted energy as heat.